EzraApple/ccbridge/README.md

 CUSTOMER: Bilbo Baggins

 REPRESENTATIVE: Hello, Bilbo.
-Welcome to Totally Legit Travel Agency!
+Welcome to Maple Travel Agency!

 A challenge I had with the Azure Speech SDK was the fact that I did not have a built-in microphone in my laptop, so I was required to use a webcam or ask another team member to run tests with the code.
 ***